Blue Colorblock Technique Seahorse Card

 - Lastly, die cut “inspire” from scraps of Bermuda Bay, Mint Macaron, and White.
 Carefully glue these on top of each other, and then to your card.

 - Add a little wink of Stella for that sparkle!

 Thank you so much for checking out todays tutorial!
 Check out these posts featuring lots of blues that each contain fun tips to take your Papercrafting up a notch!

 Always want new tips and tricks delivered right to your inbox?
 Consider subscribing to my craft newsletter!
 Lots of extras and I’ll never spam you.
 Crafty love only. 🧑🏻🎨

-- Rainbow Feather Card
+- Top Shelf Rainbow Decanters Slimline Card

 - Brown Bag Whiskey Card and 3D project

 - A Day Without Tea Card